FOREST (FOREST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FOREST Historical Price

-According to the latest data gathered on FOREST live price page, the current price of FOREST is 0.00100676USD.
-The circulating supply of FOREST(FOREST) is 999.96M FOREST , giving it a market capitalization of $1.01M.
+According to the latest data gathered on FOREST live price page, the current price of FOREST is 0USD.
+The circulating supply of FOREST(FOREST) is 999.96M FOREST , giving it a market capitalization of $878.92K.

 The FOREST Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FOREST based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.